iampeterkr/blog/_docs/03-#2-pyglatin.md

 **결과**
 ```
-# Input the string, hellow, and Click the `Enter`
+# Input the string, Hello, and Click the `Enter`
 Welcome to the Pig Latin Translator!
-Enter a word:hellow
+Enter a word:Hello
-hellow
+Hello

 # No input and Click the `Enter`
 Welcome to the Pig Latin Translator!